A complete guide to Confluence pricing in 2026

 Supercharge your knowledge base with AI

-Okay, so you’ve got all your documentation neatly organized in Confluence.
-That’s a huge win.
-But its real power is unlocked when that knowledge is easy to find and use, right where your team is already working.
+Once you’ve got your documentation neatly organized in Confluence, you’ve built a powerful resource.
+Its true value is realized when that knowledge is easily accessible right where your team is already working.

 That’s where a tool like eesel AI comes in.
-Instead of adding another silo, eesel AI works like a smart layer that connects to all your company’s knowledge, wherever it lives.
+It acts as a smart layer that works alongside Confluence to connect your knowledge across various apps.

 With a one-click Confluence integration, eesel AI can: